tetujin/AWAREFramework-iOS/README.md

 ## License

-AWAREFramework is available under the MIT license.
+AWAREFramework is available under the Apache2 license.
 See the LICENSE file for more info.